jonathanunderwood/mdraid-safe-timeouts/README.md

       the kernel controller timeout to 180 secs

-The Strategy 1 and 2 implementations use slightly different udev rules for triggering the setting of the timeouts.
+The Strategy 1 and 2 implementations use slightly different udev rules for triggering the setting of the timeouts:

-Strategy 1: Trigger on creation/change of an mdraid device (e.g. /dev/md0).
+**Strategy 1:** Trigger on creation/change of an mdraid device (e.g. /dev/md0).
 When that happens, discover the disks that contribute to the array and set the timeouts for each according to the strategy above

-Strategy 2: Trigger whenever a partition is created/changed, discover the host drive and set the timeouts according to the strategy above
+**Strategy 2:** Trigger whenever a partition is created/changed, discover the host drive and set the timeouts according to the strategy above

 In both cases the timeouts for a drive can end up being set multiple times until all partitions on the device are known about by the kernel